GLodi/Distributed-Systems-Final-Project/README.md

 # Unimi Distributed and Pervasive Systems Final Project

-This is my final project for the Distributed and Pervasive Systems course at Unimi.
+This is my final project for the Distributed and Pervasive Systems course at Unimi (Master's Degree in Computer Science).

 It emulates a distributed network of drones in charge of delivering goods in a city (grid).
 They communicate with each other through gRPC while updating a remote server over REST.